-The use of qualified volunteers would be as described for alternative A. However, for consistency with current NPS practice concerning the use of qualified volunteers, they would not be allowed to keep any part of the animal, including the meat.
+The use of qualified volunteers would be as described for alternative A, with adjustments considered as needed to improve the effectiveness of the program (e.g., adjusting the staff/volunteer ratio, skills requirements, etc.).
+However, to reflect current NPS practice at other units that have recently studied and instituted culling programs, and to ensure consistency with the prohibition on hunting in the park's enabling legislation, changes to the program would be required.
+For example, current NPS practice dictates that the use of qualified volunteers for lethal removal of wildlife in accordance with an approved management plan is not a recreational activity, does not involve the principles of fair chase, and volunteers would not be allowed to keep any part of the animal, including the meat.
+Should this change in the future, the park would ultimately be responsible for adhering to new or revised practices.
 Additionally, the NPS would work to promote increased volunteer engagement in the full spectrum of non-native ungulate management activities open to volunteer participation (e.g., fence construction and maintenance, monitoring, etc.).
-The primary purpose of the NPS's use of qualified volunteers would be to increase awareness of non-native ungulate issues and engage the surrounding community and general public in stewardship of park resources.